Emmet Otter's Jug-Band Christmas: Production

 In 1977, Muppets creator Jim Henson produced a one-hour television adaptation of the story video taped in Toronto.
 The special first premiered on CBC on December 4, 1977, with a U.S. premiere the following year on the fledgling HBO on December 17, 1978.
 The special later aired on ABC and Nickelodeon in the 1990s.
 The special features several original songs written by songwriter Paul Williams.

 The special utilizes a number of different puppetry methods.
 The main puppets used are the usual Muppet hand puppets, but the characters are frequently represented by marionettes as well.
 It also utilizes the bunraku and Black Theater techniques.
 This is also one of the first Muppet productions to use radio control puppet effects, designed by Faz Fazakas.

 Emmet Otter's Jug-Band Christmas also featured extensively platformed-up sets, all created with great attention to detail.
 Jim Henson explained:

 Emmet Otter was the first time we had gotten into those kind of elaborate sets where we had floors in the interiors and we would take a wide-angle shot with characters coming up through holes in the floor.
 Or we'd cut into the set and remove the floor and have the characters moving through space in waist shots.
 That was the most elaborate production we had gotten into at that point.
 Frog Prince had been platformed-up and The Muppet Show was always platformed-up, but in Emmet Otter... we'd go right into a scene.
 We'd have the whole set in three dimensions... rigged so we could pop parts and come out through the openings, which is really time consuming...

 The original special featured an introduction by Kermit the Frog, who also narrated certain scenes (in the 1978 release), and made an appearance near the end delivering closing remarks.
 The Jim Henson Company sold the rights to the Muppets (including Kermit) to The Walt Disney Company in 2004 (namely their branch in The Muppets Studio), and Kermit's scenes and narrations were thus omitted from the special's 2005 DVD.

-The 2018 releases of the special on Blu-ray and DVD reinstate Kermit's scenes, but not his narrations.
+The special's 2018 Blu-ray and DVD releases reinstate Kermit's scenes, but not his narrations.